 It is the deep connection he has with young people and pride deriving from his own cultural background that has driven him to become an author of a series of children’s fictional books, namely the Childhood Champions series.
 The stories follow a group of eight-year-old friends who come from culturally diverse backgrounds living in George’s own hometown in New York City.
 Each story addresses different life-lessons ranging from faith to friendship, compassion to teamwork and to the personal safety of children.

 George regularly undertakes incursions to Primary and Secondary schools, promoting literacy and presenting programs to young students about the Childhood Champions series.
 He is also a youth motivational speaker signed to an agency named Booked Out Speakers agency.
 Since the publication of the Childhood Champions book series, funds were also raised to help build water wells around the world in partnership with Muslim Aid Australia.
 A percentage of each donation gathered from his original crowd funding campaign which was used to publish the first two books, was able to go towards and support the construction of six water wells in countries such as: Cambodia, Pakistan, Indonesia and India.
-George continues to partner with Muslim Aid Australia and advocates for the accessibility of safe drinking water in developing countries, with a total of twenty-one completed wells across the globe.
+George continues to partner with Muslim Aid Australia and advocates for the accessibility of safe drinking water in developing countries, with a total of twenty-four completed wells across the globe.

 George’s career in community services followed a complete change in career trajectory.
 After completing his double Bachelor degree in English and Psychology at Auburn University, Alabama, he had pursued a career in the entertainment industry.
 However, George now continues to implement his profound knowledge, qualification and career in the English language, supported with his Psychological background at a professional level, by continuing to deliver programs and literacy aimed books to students at all levels.